 Sleep and your immune system

 While you sleep, your immune system produces protective, infection-fighting substances.
 It uses these substances to combat foreign invaders such as bacteria and viruses.
 Sleep deprivation prevents your immune system from building up its forces.
-If you don’t get enough sleep, your body may not be able to fend off invaders, and it may also take you longer to recover from illness.
+If you don’t get enough sleep, your body may not be able to fend off invaders, and it may also take you longer to recover from illnesses.

 Sleep and your respiratory system

 The relationship between sleep and the respiratory system goes both ways.
 A nighttime breathing disorder called obstructive sleep apnea (OSA) can interrupt your sleep and lower sleep quality.